skeswa/denim/README.md

 my_car.drive(); // Prints "A Mazda Miata owned by Some User is driving"
 ```

-Esper has some syntactic sugar to make this a little smoother.
+Denim has some syntactic sugar to make this a little smoother.

 ```rust
 let my_other_car = Car {